S1ss3l/Project-U/History and lore of the world/The Steel brotherhood.md

 *To learn more about the birth of this race see : [[Jessie's logbook]]*

-The sentients is the name self-given by the new race that birthed from the fusion of cybernetics, advanced AI and cryogenisation.
+The steel brotherhood is the name self-given by the new community that birthed from the fusion of cybernetics, advanced AI and cryogenisation.

  Before the first cycle, humans were already at a point were controlling a robotic body by thought was almost possible.
 A little collective effort and a few regrattable death later, it was perfected.
 A huge robot army, was then built, enough to host everyone participating and a few more just in case.
 Finally, people placed themselves in cryogenisation pod in the heart of their ship : the [[Kor'Helios]].